LineSophie/LineSophie/README.md

 Hey there! 👋
 ======
 I'm a self-taught coder with a background in business administration.
-These days, you'll find me working on all sorts of exciting projects, from crafting slick web apps to tinkering with complex algorithms - I love exploring the endless possibilities of code.
+These days, you'll find me working on all sorts of projects, from crafting web apps to tinkering with complex algorithms - I love exploring the endless possibilities of code.
 <br>

 ##  ⚒️ Tools / Languages